 At necropsy, the liver may be enlarged or shrunken.
 The liver is red to green-brown and firmer than normal.
 Hepatic ducts and the common bile duct are dilated and may contain one or more calculi.

 Ultrasonographic examination may reveal hepatomegaly with increased echogenicity of the liver, thickened distended bile ducts, and hyperechoic regions suggestive of choleliths.
-Choleliths in horses are most often visualized in the most cranioventral portion of the right lobe of the liver, especially in the sixth to eighth intercostal spaces.
-Choleliths may be hyperechoic, casting an acoustic shadow, or sonolucent.
-Stones may be seen as discrete calculi or less discrete sludge deposits within the biliary tract.
+Choleliths in horses are typically visualized in the most cranioventral portion of the right lobe of the liver, especially in the sixth to eighth intercostal spaces.
+Choleliths may be hyperechoic, casting an acoustic shadow or sonolucent tract deep to the stone.
+Stones may be evident as discrete calculi or less discrete sludge deposits within the biliary tract.
 The thickened distended bile ducts may appear as dilated channels adjacent to portal veins.
-Because of the large lung field of horses, choleliths may be missed on ultrasound examination.
+In horses, the acoustic shadowing caused by the large lung field may obscure choleliths on ultrasonograms.